jonidacali/TwitterClient/README.md

  * User can sign in to Twitter using OAuth login
  * User can view the tweets from their home timeline
     * User should be displayed the username, name, and body for each tweet
     * User should be displayed the relative timestamp for each tweet "8m", "7h"
     * User can view more tweets as they scroll with infinite pagination
     * Optional: Links in tweets are clickable and will launch the web browser (see autolink)

+ * User can compose a new tweet:
+    * User can click "Compose" icon on action bar on the top right
+    * User can then enter a new tweet and post this to tweeter
+    * User is taken back to home timeline with new tweet visible in timeline

 Stories Not Attempted: